 - In one episode of The Adventures of Jimmy Neutron: Boy Genius, Jimmy uses a device that turns Sheen into a genius.
-One of the things Sheen did after that was solving a Rubik cube in about 5 seconds.
-While blindfolded...
+One of the things Sheen did after that was solving a Rubik's cube blindfolded in about 5 seconds.

 - The Simpsons.
 When Homer becomes of above-average intelligence, he solves several cubes while not even thinking about them particularly hard.

 - In Whatever Happened to...
 Robot Jones?, Robot Jones (being a superintelligent robot) is the front runner in a Rubik's Cube competition.
-His rivals the Yogman twins cheat by switching two of the tile labels of Jones' cube to make it unsolvable.
+His rivals, the Yogman twins, cheat by switching two of the tile labels of Jones' cube to make it unsolvable.
 He eventually solves it anyway, but it takes him literally all day, causing him to come dead last in the competition.

 - In the Gravity Falls episode "Little Gift Shop of Horrors", one of the signs of Waddles' increased intelligence during the "Abaconings" segment is that he's able to solve a complicated puzzle box, the What-The-Heck-Ahedron, that Dipper was struggling with earlier.